 “The Beguins want to provide a homeopathic alternative that is drug-free, to help customers avoid addictive pharmaceuticals.
 We hope that the Nebraska Legislature will clarify that products that don’t contain THC and don’t get the user high are not illegal, and that the small businesses offering those products are not criminals.”

-Update DECEMBER 26, 2018: second Nebraska CBD shop, located in Bellevue, Nebraska, just south of Omaha, is now under threat from authorities.
+Update DECEMBER 26, 2018: A second Nebraska CBD shop, located in Bellevue, Nebraska, just south of Omaha, is now under threat from authorities.
 Though the American Shaman store operated without issue for the past 3 months, police gave owners 2 weeks to close down or face legal action.
 We’ll continue to update this article as this situation develops.

 Original story: Nebraska CBD Shop Owners Arrested